-- I receive extensive and ongoing professional training.
+- I received extensive and ongoing professional training.

 - I have a clear writing process that works for all of my clients.

-- I have three professional certifications, both as a writer and a coach.
+- I have four professional certifications, both as a writer and a coach.

 - I have an MBA, which is not common in my field.